kjh311/Game_of_Thrones_Concentration_Game/README.md

 - cards flip over with a jquery animation

+- need to download each image, run them trough Photoshop *Save for Web* so the filesize is less

+- need to link each image to a saved image file instead of linking to online images

+- should figure out event bubbling so I don't have so many functions / such loooong functions

 ##Working on bugs:

 - bug where if 2 cards are face up and user clicks on another before the first 2 disapear, the 3rd won't dissapear